Sunnydale station

-Sunnydale station (also signed as Visitacion Valley) is a light rail station on the Muni Metro T Third Street line, located in the median of Bayshore Boulevard in the Visitacion Valley neighborhood of San Francisco, California.
+Sunnydale station (also signed as Visitacion Valley) is a light rail station on the Muni Metro T Third Street line, located in the median of Bayshore Boulevard in the Visitacion Valley neighborhood of San Francisco, California, United States.
 The station opened as the terminus of the T Third Street line on April 7, 2007.
 It has a single island platform north of Sunnydale Avenue.
 Tail tracks and a crossover for trains to reverse direction are located south of Sunnydale Avenue.